craigduncanlab/singlecell/genome_sizes.md

 https://www.technologynetworks.com/genomics/lists/what-are-the-key-differences-between-dna-and-rna-296719

+Some common rRNA used in evolutionary studies.

-# Genome size (wiki)
+# Genome size definitions

 "Genome size is the total amount of DNA contained within one copy of a single genome.
 It is typically measured in terms of mass in picograms (trillionths (10−12) of a gram, abbreviated pg) or less frequently in Daltons or as the total number of nucleotide base pairs typically in megabases (millions of base pairs, abbreviated Mb or Mbp).
 One picogram equals 978 megabases.[1]
 In diploid organisms, genome size is used interchangeably with the term C-value.
 An organism's complexity is not directly proportional to its genome size; some single cell organisms have much more DNA than humans (see Junk DNA and C-value enigma). "

 Genome size discussion : [P. Polyphylla](https://www.biorxiv.org/content/10.1101/2020.06.01.126920v1)

-# Definition

 "Today, the term is used in 2 distinct ways to indicate either the total number of genes or the whole amount of nuclear DNA" see (2012) Cytogenet Genome Res 2012;137:97–112
 DOI: 10.1159/000338820

-Big difference?

-# Chromosomal patterns and assembly
+# Chromosomal explanations for genome size

 Assembly Issues